Chem284Materials/4-2_double_slit/README.md

 # CUDA Simulation of a Double Slit Experiment

 In this problem, you will apply the time evolution operator to simulate the dynamics of a Gaussian wave packet that encounters a double slit.
-The starter code (`animation.py`) initializes the system and creates an animation, but does not actually time evolve the system - you'll be responsible for implementing that functionality.
+The starter code (`animation.py`) initializes the system and creates an animation, but does not actually do any time evolution - you'll be responsible for implementing this functionality yourself.

 ## Background